 Tested, and proven, Hello Elementor is a great theme for creating pages that load super fast.

 Choosing A Good Hosting Provider

-Your website’s loading speed is also affected by your hosting provider’s location and their servers ( how fast they respond ).
+Your website’s loading speed is also affected by your hosting provider’s location and servers ( how fast they respond ).
 Many hosting providers promise high speeds but deliver poor performance in real-time due to their shared server environment with hundreds or thousands of websites hosted on each server.

-For example, Bluehost offers shared hosting for as low as $2.95/month but you should know that such plans will not give your website the speed it needs to rank high on Google and keep visitors happy.
+For example, Bluehost offers shared hosting for as low as $2.95/month, but you should know that such plans will not give your website the speed it needs to rank high on Google and keep visitors happy.
 On average, Bluehost only delivers half the speed of other major providers when these plans are averaged in.